-WCPSS has been organizing the expo annually for the past 18 years, Tyson said.
+WCPSS has been organizing the expo annually for several years, Tyson said.
 Over that time, demand for graduates in biotechnology and the computer industry has increased.

 One thing that is consistent, she said, is that employers are looking for graduates who are strong communicators and those who can work in teams—“soft skills” that will be useful to students regardless of the career path they choose.